-- 1. know how to use menu options in applications to print, format, add multimedia features; open, save, manage files; and use various grammar tools (e.g., dictionary, thesaurus, spell-checker) - 2. know how to insert various objects (e.g., photos, graphics, sound, video) into word processing documents, presentations, or web documents - 3. use a variety of technology tools and applications to promote creativity - 4. understand that existing (and future) technologies are the result of human creativity - 5. collaborate with classmates using a variety of technology tools to plan, organize, and create a group project
+1. know how to use menu options in applications to print, format, add multimedia features; open, save, manage files; and use various grammar tools (e.g., dictionary, thesaurus, spell-checker) 2. know how to insert various objects (e.g., photos, graphics, sound, video) into word processing documents, presentations, or web documents 3. use a variety of technology tools and applications to promote creativity 4. understand that existing (and future) technologies are the result of human creativity 5. collaborate with classmates using a variety of technology tools to plan, organize, and create a group project By the end of Grade 8 each student will:

-- 1. apply common software features (e.g., thesaurus, formulas, charts, graphics, sounds) to enhance communication and to support creativity - 2. use a variety of technology resources, including the internet, to increase learning and productivity - 3. explore basic applications that promote creativity (e.g., graphics, presentation, photo-editing, programming, video-editing) - 4. use available utilities for editing pictures, images, or charts - 5. use collaborative tools to design, develop, and enhance materials, publications, or presentations
+1. apply common software features (e.g., thesaurus, formulas, charts, graphics, sounds) to enhance communication and to support creativity 2. use a variety of technology resources, including the internet, to increase learning and productivity 3. explore basic applications that promote creativity (e.g., graphics, presentation, photo-editing, programming, video-editing) 4. use available utilities for editing pictures, images, or charts 5. use collaborative tools to design, develop, and enhance materials, publications, or presentations By the end of Grade 12 each student will:

-- 1. complete at least one online credit, or non-credit, course or online learning experience - 2. use technology tools for managing and communicating personal information (e.g., fi nances, contact information, schedules, purchases, correspondence) - 3. have access to and utilize assistive technology tools - 4. apply advanced software features such as an application's built-in thesaurus, templates, and styles to improve the appearance of word processing documents, spreadsheets, and presentations - 5. identify technology tools (e.g., authoring tools or other hardware and software resources) that could be used to create a group project - 6. use an online tutorial and discuss the benefits and disadvantages of this method of learning - 7. develop a document or fi le for inclusion into a web site or web page - 8. use a variety of applications to plan, create, and edit a multimedia product (e.g., model, webcast, presentation, publication, or other creative work) - 9. have the opportunity to participate in real-life experiences associated with technology-related careers

-Technology Communications Tools
+1. complete at least one online credit, or non-credit, course or online learning experience 2. use technology tools for managing and communicating personal information (e.g., fi nances, contact information, schedules, purchases, correspondence) 3. have access to and utilize assistive technology tools 4. apply advanced software features such as an application's built-in thesaurus, templates, and styles to improve the appearance of word processing documents, spreadsheets, and presentations 5. identify technology tools (e.g., authoring tools or other hardware and software resources) that could be used to create a group project 6. use an online tutorial and discuss the benefi ts and disadvantages of this method of learning 7. develop a document or fi le for inclusion into a web site or web page 8. use a variety of applications to plan, create, and edit a multimedia product (e.g., model, webcast, presentation, publication, or other creative work) 9. have the opportunity to participate in real-life experiences associated with technology-related careers Technology Communications Tools By the end of Grade 2 each student will:

-- 1. identify procedures for safely using basic telecommunication tools (e.g., e-mail, phones) with assistance from teachers, parents, or student partners - 2. know how to use age-appropriate media (e.g., presentation software, newsletters, word processors) to communicate ideas to classmates, families, and others - 3. know how to select media formats (e.g., text, graphics, photos, video), with assistance from teachers, parents, or student partners, to communicate and share ideas with classmates, families, and others
+1. identify procedures for safely using basic telecommunication tools (e.g., e-mail, phones) with assistance from teachers, parents, or student partners 2. know how to use age-appropriate media (e.g., presentation software, newsletters, word processors) to communicate ideas to classmates, families, and others 3. know how to select media formats (e.g., text, graphics, photos, video), with assistance from teachers, parents, or student partners, to communicate and share ideas with classmates, families, and others By the end of Grade 5 each student will:

-- $1.\ use\ basic\ telecommunication\ tools\ (e.g.,\ e-mail,\ WebQuests,\ IM,\ blogs,\ chat\ rooms,\ web\ conferencing)\ for\ collaborative\ projects\ with\ other\ students$ - 2. use a variety of media and formats to create and edit products (e.g., presentations, newsletters, brochures, web pages) to communicate information and ideas to various audiences - 3. identify how different forms of media and formats may be used to share similar information, depending on the intended audience (e.g., presentations for classmates, newsletters for parents)
+1. use basic telecommunication tools (e.g., e-mail, WebQuests, IM, blogs, chat rooms, web conferencing) for collaborative projects with other students 2. use a variety of media and formats to create and edit products (e.g., presentations, newsletters, brochures, web pages) to communicate information and ideas to various audiences 3. identify how different forms of media and formats may be used to share similar information, depending on the intended audience (e.g., presentations for classmates, newsletters for parents) By the end of Grade 8 each student will: